MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 The **Lookup** operator always returns a *String* value.
 To convert this value to an *Int*, *Double*, or *DateTime* value, use a [type casting operator](fpl-lang-ref.md#type-casting-operators).

-## Using external calls, external assessments and velocities
+## <a name='external'></a> Using external calls, external assessments and velocities

 You can reference external calls and velocities by using the corresponding keyword.

 - To reference an external call in the language, type **External**, followed by the external call that you want to reference.
 For more information, see [Use an external call in rules](external-calls.md#use-an-external-call-in-rules).
 - To reference an external call in the language, type **Assessments**, followed by the external assessment that you want to reference.
-For more information, see [Use an external assessments in rules](https://learn.microsoft.com/en-us/dynamics365/fraud-protection/external-assessments)
+For more information, see [Use an external assessments in rules](external-assessments.md)
 - To reference a velocity in the language, type **Velocity**, followed by the individual velocity that you want to reference.
 For more information, see [Use a velocity in rules](velocities.md#use-a-velocity-in-rules).

 ## Type inference of attributes